cmgcds/fastvpinns/README.md

 ## Usage
 ---

-For detailed usage, please refer to the README file in the [examples](examples) directory.
+For detailed usage, please refer to the README file in the [examples](examples) directory or on the documentation page [here](https://cmgcds.github.io/fastvpinns/).

 The package provides a simple API to train and solve PDE using VPINNs.
 The following code snippet demonstrates how to train a hp-VPINN model for the 2D Poisson equation for a structured grid.
 We could observe that we can  solve a PDE using fastvpinns using effectively 15 lines of code.